openvinotoolkit/openvino_tensorflow/examples/README.md

 ## C++ Implementation for classification

-For running C++ examples, we need to build a TensorFlow framework from source since examples have a dependency on the TensorFlow libraries.
+For running C++ examples, we need to build TensorFlow framework from source since examples have a dependency on the TensorFlow libraries.

 Before you start building from source, you have to make sure that you installed the following dependencies: